bkkkk/bkkkk.github.io/_posts/2016-01-20-gtd-concepts-part4-honestly.md

 It's strange to think of honesty as a pattern.
 While we may be honest with other people, we tend to lie to ourselves often and with ease.
 Just think about what you have in the attic or in the back of your closet and wait for your brain to start making up lies:

-> _"I'm totally gonna go running next week"_
+* _I'm totally gonna go running next week_

-> _"After dinner I am gonna pick up this guitar and learn how to play"_
+* _After dinner I am gonna pick up this guitar and learn how to play_

-> _"2016 is going to be the year I learn to draw"_
+* _I will make 2016 is going to be the year I learn to draw_

 This will stop you from getting stuff done.
 Holding on to _maybes_, _could-haves_, _should-haves_ brings nothing but anxiety and disappointment.
 The space taken by old clothes, that guitar you're not playing, or the unused training shoes could be taken by another project you will finish.
 Empty space is a reward we often undervalue.

 Honesty is useful whenever you're creating or building anything.
 Do you need this slide?
 Is that table in my article necessary?
 Am I helping my reader if I use fancy words?

-> "Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away" - Antoine de Saint-Exupery
+_Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away_ - Antoine de Saint-Exupery

 ## So what now?